simonpo/drawio-ninja/README.md

 ```

 **Validation checks:**
+- XML declaration present as first line
 - Root structure (id="0" and id="1") exists
 - All IDs are unique
 - All parent references are valid
 - All edge source/target IDs exist
 - Geometry elements have `as="geometry"` attribute
 - Cell type attributes (vertex/edge) are present
+- No literal `\n` sequences in value attributes
+- Multi-line value attributes flagged (should be single-line with entities)
+- `<br/>` tags validated against `html=1` requirement
 - Page settings (warns about fixed page sizes)

 All example diagrams pass validation, demonstrating the instruction file's effectiveness at preventing common LLM failures.
 Our validation rules are informed by structural patterns observed in the [official draw.io diagrams repository](https://github.com/jgraph/drawio-diagrams), ensuring alignment with authoritative implementations from the draw.io creators.